 Emmanuel Swedenborg and William James, among others, observed that there is a brief time, between waking and sleep, when reality begins to warp: hypnagogia.
 Rigid conscious thought starts to give way into the early-stage nodding off in this hypnagogic period.
 With one foot in wakefulness and one in dreamland, we oscillate in and out of vivid images and sounds that begin to lap into your mind.
 Our thoughts become a little more lose, but we may be able to remain merely amused observers.

-L.A.'s Neuma Mind Spa has designed experiences for individuals, couples and teams to give rise to the kind of diffuse state of mind that can take finally allow all those hours of focused learning, thinking, and doing to translate into creative insight.
-Your breakthrough solution or your next project may already be incubating in your subconscious.
+L.A.'s Neuma Mind Spa has designed experiences that can give rise to the kind of divergent thinking that can finally allow all those hours of focused learning and doing to translate into creative insight.
+Your breakthrough solution or your next project is likely already incubating in your subconscious.

 Aristotle was an early fan of power of hypnagogic napping and lucid dreaming, where you become aware that you dreaming: “For often, when one is asleep, there is something in consciousness which declares that what then presents itself is but a dream."
 A well-known fan of creative naps, Thomas Edison used a hypnagogic technique.
 Holding a handful of steel ball bearings, as soon as his hand relaxed, the bearings would fall into a bowl and wake him so he could jot down his thoughts.